artemiscloud/activemq-artemis-operator/docs/help/operator.md

 object with the **minAvailable** set to 1.
 The operator also sets the proper selector so that the PodDisruptionBudget matches the broker statefulset.

-For a complete example please refer to this [artemiscloud example](https://github.com/artemiscloud/artemiscloud-examples/tree/main/operator/prometheus).